 Contact a Separation Agreement Lawyer in Los Angeles Today

 No one ties the knot expecting their marital status to change one day.
 Unfortunately, this is a common occurrence.
 Couples may not always be ready to call it quits completely, though, and this is when a separation period may help.
 While you could certainly attempt this with no legal documentation — or by creating your own separation agreement — the fact remains that most individuals would benefit from legal services during this process.
 Whether you want the courts to formally recognize legal separation or you simply want a contract in place dictating the rules of a trial separation, getting advice from a Los Angeles family law attorney can prove invaluable.

 At Kim Mediation and Law Center, we strive to help our clients avoid the difficulties and adversarial environment of the courtroom.
 How you approach your separation is up to you, but our legal professionals can help ensure your rights are safeguarded, and all-important issues are accounted for during this process.
-Contact us today by calling (213) 351-1000 to speak with a separation agreement lawyer in Los Angeles.
+Call or contact us today to speak with a separation agreement lawyer in Los Angeles.
 While discord in a relationship will always be stressful — particularly if it leads to the end of a marriage — we can help you navigate difficult times without the far-too-typical combative developments that emerge in these situations.